AndyLeeProjects/vocab_learning_algorithm/README.md

 Connecting to Slack API allows to set up timed notifications for the exposures of the vocabularies.

 ### 3. Connect to [Lingua Robot(RapidAPI) API](https://rapidapi.com/rokish/api/lingua-robot/details)
-Although there exists a PyDictionary module that allows direct retrieval of vocabulary definitions, connecting to the Lingua Robot API provides a broader range of words and more descriptive information.
+Although there exists a PyDictionary module that allows direct retrieval of vocabulary definitions, connecting to the Lingua Robot API provides a broader range of words and more informative descriptions.
 Also, it allows to generate vocab examples and synonyms that will help with overall comprehension of the each word.

 ### 4. Write Smart (Vocabulary) Suggesting Algorithm
 These are some of the **conditions & procedures** when suggesting vocabularies: